5 things I learnt working with Halls Life

 We really should appreciate what we have, when our mental health is good, when the sun is out, or when your manager plays a Disney song to cheer you up!

 We really should be saying thank you more than we do.
 Working as a Halls Committee member requires you to be aware of different cultures, religions, and upbringings.
 It gave me an appreciation of my own situation, as well as a sense of gratitude for a programme that tries to celebrate everyone too.

 5. Have fun!

 Working isn’t supposed to be all doom and gloom!
 I’ve been fortunate to have a job that is really fun in it’s own right.

 I mean did you read the job descriptions?
 Who wouldn’t want this job?!

 But jokes aside, no matter the job you do, try to find the fun in it, or try to bring the energy to it, because even though it may not be your dream job, it will always be a step towards it.

-To put it plainly, you need fun to keep sane, and THAT is what I learnt at the Social Programme 👏😉
+To put it plainly, you need fun to keep sane, and THAT is what I learnt with the Halls Life team. 👏😉

-Well that’s it from me, you’ve heard my top five lessons learnt after working with the Social Programme over my three years.
-If it didn’t click, most of these can apply outside of your work life too, so hope this helped and you are living your best (fun) life!
+Well, that’s it from me, you’ve heard my top five lessons learnt after working with Halls Life over my three years.
+If it didn’t click, most of these can apply outside of your work life too, so I hope this helped and you are living your best (fun) life! 🥳

 - Read Next